 To become a licensed counselor, you must be licensed in the United States.
 While the specifics may vary between states, listed below are some example licensure requirements for counselors across the country. i

 - 2,000 to 4,000 hours of post degree supervised clinical experience, sometimes referred to as an internship or residency

 - Passing a state-recognized exam

 - Maintaining the credential by completing annual continuing education classes

 [i] bls.gov/ooh/community-and-social-service/mental-health-counselors-and-marriage-and-family-therapists.htm |[ii] bls.gov/ooh/community-and-social-service/rehabilitation-counselors.htm[iii] onetonline.org/link/summary/21-1012.00 |[iv] bls.gov/ooh/life-physical-and-social-science/psychologists.htm |[v] en.wikipedia.org/wiki/Master_of_Counselling |[vi] bls.gov/ooh/community-and-social-service/mental-health-counselors-and-marriage-and-family-therapists.htm |[vii] cacrep.org/for-students/ |[viii] bls.gov/ooh/education-training-and-library/postsecondary-teachers.htm |[ix] bls.gov/ooh/community-and-social-service/mental-health-counselors-and-marriage-and-family-therapists.htm | bls.gov/ooh/community-and-social-service/substance-abuse-behavioral-disorder-and-mental-health-counselors.htm

-Top 15 Graduate Schools with Masters in Counseling Programs in Los Angeles
+Schools with Top Masters in Counseling Programs: Psychology Graduate Degrees in Los Angeles